firebolt-db/godocs/docs/Guides/loading-data/configuring-aws-role-to-access-amazon-s3.md

 Use the IAM role ARN when specifying the [CREDENTIALS]({% link sql_reference/commands/data-management/copy-from.md %}) in the COPY FROM statement.
 If you specified an external ID, include it with the role ARN.
 Firebolt assumes this role to access the specified data source.

-For a step-by-step guide, see [Loading Data Wizard](../loading-data/loading-data-sql.md#the-simplest-copy-from-workflow)
+For a step-by-step guide, see [The simplest COPY FROM workflow]({% link Guides/loading-data/loading-data-sql.md %}#the-simplest-copy-from-workflow)

 **Example**